aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Lab 1/Readme.md

 ## Reward Function Championship Instructions
 Form a team with the other attendees at your table.
-Your team needs to create a reward function that will power you car, and the first team to reach the middle of the hairpin (the next turn on the track) with screenshot proof wins.
+Your team needs to engineer a reward function that will power you car, and the first team to reach the middle of the hairpin (the next turn on the track) with screenshot proof wins.
 The following image shows you where the finish line is.
 Note the finish line won't be on the track, so if you get halfway through the hairpin that is it, take a screenshot and shout out!

 ![RewardFunctionChallenge](img/StraightTrack.png)

 Please read through the following sections and when you are finished feel free to start discussing in your team which reward function you need to create to reach the objective.
-You will have 13 minutes to read the content (so pace yourself), 15 minutes to debate and implement your reward function and kickoff training.
+You will have 13 minutes to read the content, and once done 15 minutes to debate and implement your reward function and kickoff training.
+Feel free to start discussing when you are done reading.
 Before you start training, nominate just one person to start training.
 We will continue with the workshop after the 30 minutes and this person will have to monitor the progress of training during the workshop.
 Everyone will get to implement their own reward function during lab 2.

 Tip: As you read through the next sections carefully consider what behavior do you want to incentivize to ensure your car stays on track and makes the turn.
-You will have to write your reward function using Python, but we provide three good examples to look at.
+You will have to write your reward function using Python3, but we provide three good examples to look at.

 Let's get going!